 9.)
 Relax and trust your photographer

 Once you have picked someone you feel good about, let them do their job.
-The more comfortable you feel on the day, the more genuine your smiles and emotions will be in the photos.
+The more comfortable you feel on your big day, the more genuine your smiles and emotions will be in the photos.

 The strongest Midwest wedding photos capture the real joy, the nerves, the laughter, and the love from your day.
 They feel personal and full of life no matter where you celebrate.

-If you're looking for a photographer who knows the region very well, and focuses on authentic moments, feel free to reach out to us.
+If you're looking for a photographer who knows the region very well, has an incredible eye and focuses on authentic moments, feel free to reach out to us.
 We would love to hear about your wedding plans and help bring your vision to life.